 In 2010, in response to the planned closure of the Lloyd A. Stage Nature Center by the City of Troy, a small, devoted group of citizens came together to create the Troy Nature Society, a 501(c)(3) non-profit organization.
 The Board of Directors immediately began raising funds to support operations.
 The society assumed operational management of the nature center on July 1, 2011 and began offering educational nature and science programs for children and adults.

 This was a critical time during the transition of this valued community resource from City government to non-profit management and funding.
 The Troy Nature Society sought members, volunteers and financial supporters to ensure that the community may continue to enjoy the benefits of time spent in nature.
 In July 2011, the society hired Debra Williams as its Lead Naturalist to organize and conduct educational nature and science programs along with several program instructors who conducted nature programs as needed for on-site programs and school groups.
+During the first fiscal year of operations, TNS provided services for 8,253 visitors, students and program participants.
 In March 2012, a Volunteer Coordinator was contracted to help recruit, organize and schedule the many volunteers who support the various TNS activities through the year.
-During the first fiscal year of operations, TNS provided services for 8,253 visitors, students and program participants.
+In July 2012, Carla Reeb was hired as the Executive Director to oversee the administration of the organization.

 The nature preserve is a valuable community asset offering a quiet retreat to solitary observers, couples, Scout groups, families, and school children who come to enjoy the natural beauty of the preserve.
 Some people come to sit on a bench, some to count bluebirds – others test water quality, monitor pond life, or tap the sugar maples.
 Many take the opportunity to capture photos of the wildlife for their own use and to enhance the society’s marketing initiatives.